Frequently Asked Questions

 Although there is no general rule governing how many clinical courses a student should take, and there is no single formula for when and in what sequence clinical courses should be taken, there are some factors which should be considered in guiding choices about what courses to select and when to select them.

-Two clinical courses, Criminal Justice and Attorney General Program, are open only to third-year students.
+Two programs, Criminal Justice and Attorney General, are open only to third-year students.
 All other clinical courses are open to second and third-year students; however, many programs give preference to third-year students.

-Some courses are offered only one semester per year, and will admit only a small number of students (e.g., Housing Law Clinic and Judicial Process are offered only in the spring and admit six students each).
-The Attorney General Program, Criminal Justice Clinic (Defense) is a full year course and Juvenile Rights Advocacy is a one semester course, offered in the fall and in the spring semesters.
+Some programs are offered only one semester per year, and will admit only a small number of students (e.g., Housing Law Clinic and Judicial Process are offered only in the spring and admit six students each).
+The Attorney General Program, Criminal Justice Clinic (Defense) and 9th Circuit Appellate Project are full year courses.

 For those clinics in which students will be certified to practice in Massachusetts (Civil Litigation, Criminal Justice, Housing Law Clinic and Attorney General Program), students must be taking, or have successfully completed, a course in Evidence or Trial Practice.
 (The faculty has defined successful completion as a grade of C or better.)
 This means that students taking these courses in the fall semester of the second year must take either Evidence or Trial Practice during that semester.